Legal

 3. Legal basis for data processing

-If the purpose of the email contact is to conclude a contract, the additional legal basis for the processing is Art.
-6 (1) (b) UK GDPR.
+The legal basis for the processing of data transmitted in the course of sending an email is Art.
+6(1)(f) UK GDPR.
+If the purpose of the email contact is to conclude a contract, the additional legal basis is Art.
+6(1)(b) UK GDPR.

 4. Duration of storage

 The data will be deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
 For personal data sent by email, this is the case when the respective conversation with the user has ended.
-The conversation ends when it can be concluded from the circumstances that the matter in question has been conclusively resolved.
+The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.

 5. Exercising your rights

-You have the possibility to withdraw consent to the processing of their personal data at any time.
-If you contact us via email, you can object to the storage of his personal data at any time, by the following means:
+You have the possibility to withdraw consent to the processing of your personal data at any time.
+If you contact us via email, you can object to the storage of your personal data at any time by contacting us at info@culturegem.co.uk.
+In this case, all personal data stored while establishing contact will be deleted.

 Contact form